 The United States is home to as many as 50,000 people diagnosed with TSC — and researchers say many more may be living with the condition.
 They believe TSC is underdiagnosed due to its relative obscurity and common misdiagnosis of the condition.

 While epilepsy is usually one of the first signs of TSC, these conditions can be diagnosed at any age and often change as a person grows older.
 Infantile spasms, also known as West syndrome, usually present in the first year of life and affect nearly 35 percent of babies born with TSC.
-West syndrome often leads to pediatric epilepsies, such as Lennox-Gastaut syndrome (LGS) and other AED-resistant epilepsies.
+West syndrome often leads to pediatric epilepsies, such as Lennox-Gastaut syndrome (LGS) and other drug-resistant epilepsies.
 West syndrome and LGS can cause major cognitive and developmental delays, as well as intellectual deficits.
 Stalling or regression of the baby's developmental progress may also result.
-Learn more about LGS Symptoms, Causes, and Treatments.
+Learn more about LGS symptoms, causes, and treatments.

 TSC causes different types of brain abnormalities, whose impact and severity vary depending on their location, size, and growth rate.
 Cortical tubers are lesions that develop and harden over time, usually on the brain’s surface.
-SEGAs are benign tumors that can become large enough to restrict the flow of cerebrospinal fluid (CSF) in the brain and spine.
-As SEGAs grow, they can cause headaches and blurred vision, and lead to fluid buildup around the brain (hydrocephalus).
+Subependymal giant cell astrocytomas, or SEGAs, are benign tumors that can become large enough to restrict the flow of cerebrospinal fluid in the brain and spine.
+As SEGAs grow, they can cause headaches and blurred vision, and lead to fluid buildup around the brain.

-TSC is a lifelong condition that requires specialized care from pediatricians, neurologists, and cardiologists with TSC expertise.
+TSC is a lifelong condition that requires specialized care from pediatricians, neurologists, dermatologists, and cardiologists with TSC expertise.
 Tuberous sclerosis symptoms manifest uniquely in each person.
-Individual TSC treatment plans need to aggressively and promptly meet those unique, oft-changing needs.
+Individual TSC treatment plans need to aggressively and promptly meet those unique, often-changing needs.

-Antiepileptic drugs (AEDs) are the primary treatment for recurrent seizures.
-AEDs successfully control epilepsy in about 70 percent of people prescribed them.
-TSC-related epilepsies are challenging to treat and even harder to treat long-term.
-Two out every five cases of TSC-related epilepsy are or become intractable (resistant to AEDs).
-Only two drugs are approved by the U.S. Food and Drug Administration (FDA) to treat infantile spasms: Sabil (Vigabatrin) and adrenocorticotropic hormone (ACTH).
+Only two medications are approved by the U.S. Food and Drug Administration (FDA) to treat infantile spasms: Sabil (vigabatrin) and Corticotropin (adrenocorticotropic hormone).
 Both of these medications can have serious side effects.
-There’s a clear and growing need for faster drug development and better access to safer, more effective medications.
+There is a clear and growing need for faster drug development and better access to safer, more effective medications.
 Some promising treatments for TSC are in the pipeline.

-Several efforts are focused on repurposing already approved drugs to treat tuberous sclerosis complex.1 Everolimus is FDA-approved to treat SEGAs, facial angiofibromas, and other tumors.
-Everolimus also shows off-label promise as an AED.
-While not yet FDA-approved, Rapamycin has shown efficacy in shrinking SEGAs, the brain tumor most commonly associated with TSC.
-Further studies exploring Rapamycin’s effectiveness on other TSC-associated tumors are underway.2,3 In a trial involving more than 200 people with AED-resistant, TSC-related epilepsy, Epidiolex (Cannabidiol or CBD) reduced their seizure frequency by half.4 Epidiolex is already approved by the FDA to treat other refractory epilepsies like LGS and Dravet syndrome.5
+Several efforts are focused on repurposing already approved drugs to treat tuberous sclerosis complex.
+Everolimus is FDA-approved to treat SEGAs, facial angiofibromas, and other tumors.
+Everolimus also shows off-label promise as an antiepileptic drug.
+While not yet FDA-approved, rapamycin has shown efficacy in shrinking SEGAs, the brain tumor most commonly associated with TSC.
+Further studies exploring rapamycin’s effectiveness on other TSC-associated tumors are underway.
+In a trial involving more than 200 people with AED-resistant, TSC-related epilepsy, Epidiolex (cannabidiol or CBD) reduced their seizure frequency by half.
+Epidiolex is already approved by the FDA to treat other refractory epilepsies like LGS and Dravet syndrome.

 Depending on the type and region of a person’s seizure activity, epilepsy surgery may bring seizures under control.
-If the seizure focus can be targeted through precise brain imaging and an EEG, and if it’s in a part of the brain that won’t affect critical function or quality of life, surgery could reduce or eliminate epilepsy.
+If the seizure focus can be targeted through precise brain imaging and an EEG, and if it is in a part of the brain that will not affect critical function or quality of life, surgery could reduce or eliminate epilepsy.

 Vagus nerve stimulation (VNS) is a type of neuromodulation therapy approved by the FDA as an add-on treatment for refractory epilepsy in children 4 years old and older.
 VNS involves a small device, similar to a pacemaker, implanted in the chest.
 A magnet can also be incorporated into VNS, giving the person the ability to deliver extra stimulus between the device’s regularly programmed pulses.
-In small studies among people living with TSC, VNS was shown to be nearly as effective in decreasing seizure frequency as it is in people who don’t have TSC.
-Responsive neurostimulation (RNS) is a similar type of neuromodulation therapy also used to treat epilepsy.
+In small studies among people living with TSC, VNS was shown to be effective in decreasing seizure frequency in some individuals.
+Responsive neurostimulation is a similar type of neuromodulation therapy also used to treat epilepsy.

 Dietary therapy can be used in tandem with AEDs to control seizures.
 A ketogenic diet is a strict food regimen of high-fat and low-carbohydrate foods.
 It has proven effective in helping control epilepsy in some individuals.
 The modified Atkins diet is similar to the ketogenic diet, but includes more carbohydrates and greater flexibility.

+MyEpilepsyTeam is an online community where more than 100,000 people with epilepsy and their loved ones share their experiences and advice.
 Several members of MyEpilepsyTeam or their children have been diagnosed with tuberous sclerosis complex.
-Here are some conversations about TSC:

 Have you or a loved one been diagnosed with TSC?
 Comment below or post on MyEpilepsyTeam.